Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

   - write sorted data to a *run* file (each run is `B` blocks)
   - the total number of runs is `ceil(N/B)`
   - merging step: select `B-1` blocks from the different runs and use the remaining block (*output buffer*) to merge them. when the output buffer is full write it to disk and continue.
 When an input block has been completely used, load the next until the run file is finished
-  - this produces a run of length `B(B-1)` (B blocks in each run * B-1 runs used) -> each pass merges B-1 contigous runs
+  - this produces a run of length `B(B-1)` (B blocks in each run * B-1 runs used) -> each pass merges B-1 contiguous runs
   - repeat until all runs have been merged into one (each pass reduces the number of runs by a factor of `B-1` and create longer runs of the same factor)
   Example N=40 B=5:
   - initial runs: `ceil(40/5) = 8`, each of 5 pages.
 To do this steps 40 read and 40 writes are needed
   - now we merge the runs using `B - 1 = 4` input pages and `1` output page.
 Load the first 4 runs and produce a `B(B-1) = 5*4 = 20 pages` run.
 Same for the next 4 runs.
 This requires another 40 + 40 IOPs
-  - second pass: merge the two 20 pages runs into the final sorte run of length 20*2 = 40 pages, requiring another 40 + 40 IOPs.
+  - second pass: merge the two 20 pages runs into the final sort run of length 20*2 = 40 pages, requiring another 40 + 40 IOPs.
   - In total we had 3 passes, the initial pass and the two merge pass.
 Each pass requires reading and writing all `N` blocks, that is `2N` cost.
   The total cost in terms of IOPs is `2N * # of passes`.
 - join operations